SebastianBEllingsen/study-buddy/README.md

 - No OCR — scanned/image-only PDFs are rejected with a clear message, and a directly-uploaded image is viewable and Crop & Ask-able but isn't transcribed, so it's never used as generation source material
 - No Anki `.apkg` export — flashcards are reviewed in-app only
 - PDF and DOCX work out of the box.
 ODT and PPTX need a local [LibreOffice](https://www.libreoffice.org/) install (`soffice` on your PATH) — they're converted to PDF on upload for viewing and text extraction; without it, uploading one fails with a clear error instead
+- The AI chat's file-management ("create a folder and save this there") handles one create-folder-and/or-save request at a time — no move/rename/delete via chat yet, and if a message both asks a real question and requests a save, only the save proposal gets a reply that turn

 ## License